University studies for secondary school students

 26111 Oldenburg

-- informal cover letter explaining your motivation for taking up university studies for secondary school students
+- an informal cover letter explaining your motivation for joining the university studies for secondary school students programme

-- Declaration of consent [pdf] Recognition of the participation modalities by the students and, if applicable, legal guardians
+- Declaration of consent [pdf] acknowledging the terms and conditions of participation by the pupils and, where applicable, their legal guardians

-The selection interviews (and, if applicable, an aptitude test) will take place in August/September 2025 of the respective year.
-The dates will be stated in the written invitation.
+Selection interviews (and, where applicable, an aptitude test) take place in August/September of the relevant year.
+The dates will be specified in the written invitation.

 Enrolment and start of studies